markheramis/obsidian-mcp/docs/features/content-cache.md

 ## LRU Eviction

-When the cache reaches `maxSize`, the least recently used entry is evicted:
+When the cache reaches the configured max size, the least recently used entry is evicted:

 ```mermaid
 flowchart LR